ctaylor463/academic-kickstart/content/authors/admin/_index.md

 bio: Charles Taylor is a PhD student in Sustainable Development at Columbia University specializing in environmental economics.
 His research interests include agriculture, land use, ecosystem services, and climate change.

 interests:
-- Agriculture
-- Land use
+- Agriculture and land use
 - Ecosystem services
 - Climate change
+- Remote sensing and satellite data

 education:
   courses: